arkeonetwork/arkeo-docker-core/subscriber-core/README.md

 ## Using the Subscriber Core Admin
 Browse to `http://localhost:8079` (or your host IP:8079).
 - The header shows your subscriber pubkey and address.
 Fund the hot wallet with a small amount of ARKEO (it’s a hot wallet).
 - The admin sync runs for a while on first load (pulls providers/contracts/services, filters inactive, builds marketplace cache).
-By default it repeats about every 5 minutes.
+By default it repeats about every 150 seconds.
 To disable the background loop, set `CACHE_FETCH_INTERVAL=0` (manual “Refresh” still works).

 ## Add listeners (proxies)
 - Each listener exposes a port that wraps Arkeo subscriber contract handling (auto PAYG contract creation when needed).